 Participating companies will be asked to upload information about their companies in advance so that students can visit the "Meet Industry Representatives" page on the Vehicle Challenge website before the mixer to learn more about them.
 Students are encouraged to request individual meetings with representatives during this time.
 We highly recommend advisors attending this event and getting to know industry representatives as they can be a source of employment for other students at your university.
 Student resumes will be sent to industry representatives in advance, so students are required to register and update their resumes or profiles on the Vehicle Challenge website.
-Advisors are highly encouraged to attend.
-The deadline to submit resumes is October 27.
+The deadline to submit resumes is October 25.